Optimal control with reset-renewable resources: Numerical methods for continuous budget reset problems

 \item[Phase II] Find $\vals^{k}$ as the viscosity solution of equation \eqref{augPDE2} with boundary conditions \bq \vals^{k}(\x) =

 \eq

 \end{description}

-\begin{remark} We note that the $\liminf$'s in the above definition are primarily for the sake of notational consistency (since solving \eqref{augPDE2} on $\text{int}(\safe)$ does not really specify $w_2^k$'s values on $\Gamma \subset \del \safe$.
-Alternatively, we can solve the PDE on $\safe$, treating boundary conditions on $\Gamma$ ``in the viscosity sense'' \cite{BardiDolcetta}.
-This is essentially the approach used in our numerical implementation; see the discussion following formula \eqref{num_c2}. \end{remark}
+\iffullversion \begin{remark} \fi We note that the $\liminf$'s in the above definition are primarily for the sake of notational consistency (since solving \eqref{augPDE2} on $\text{int}(\safe)$ does not really specify $w_2^k$'s values on $\interface \subset \del \safe$.
+Alternatively, we can solve the PDE on $\safe$, treating boundary conditions on $\interface$ ``in the viscosity sense'' \cite{BardiDolcetta}.
+This is essentially the approach used in our numerical implementation. \iffullversion \end{remark} \fi

-\begin{remark} Intuitively, $\valu^k$ and $\vals^k$ can be interpreted as answering the same question as $\valu$ and $\vals$, but with an additional constraint that no trajectory is allowed to reset the budget (by crossing from $\nsafe$ to $\safe$) more than $(k-1)$ times.
+Intuitively, $\valu^k$ and $\vals^k$ can be interpreted as answering the same question as $\valu$ and $\vals$, but with an additional constraint that no trajectory is allowed to reset the budget (by crossing from $\nsafe$ to $\safe$) more than $(k-1)$ times.
 As a result, for many problems convergence is attained (i.e., $\valu^k = \valu$ and $\vals^k = \vals$) after a finite number of recursive steps.
 E.g., in the simplest case where $\runcost$ and $f$ are constant on $\domain$, $\runcostb>0$ is constant on $\nsafe$, and all connected components of $\safe \backslash \boundary$ are convex, then any optimal trajectory might enter each connected component at most once.
-See table \ref{tab:convergence} for the experimental confirmation of this phenomenon. \end{remark}
+See table \ref{tab:convergence} for the experimental confirmation of this phenomenon.